Nathan-Wunschl/pitfloor/README.md

 # Pitfloor
 A metadata fixer for metal music written in python

-Currently only working on UNIX systems.
+Current release only working on UNIX systems.

 ## Disclamer
 This script changes metadata of files as it goes, so it is possible there will be errors or unwanted changes.
 I highly recommend you either backup your library before running this, or copy small chuncks of your library at a time to ensure it works as desired.